jleberle/blog/content/about/_index.md

 Most posts are written in [Marsedit](https://redsweater.com/marsedit/) or [BBEdit](https://www.barebones.com/products/bbedit/index.html) with the assistance of Markdown.
 All of my work is done on either a 2021 M1 iMac (Blue) or a 2021 11.9" iPad Pro.

-See the [Sources page](/sources) for information on where I probably find material.
+See the sources below for information on where I probably find material.

 Other important programs: